ZealotTv/Metagoofil-grep/README.md

 This script automatically downloads files of all extensions from the site you specified, grep information for all fields and writes to a file

 ## Requirements
-You need to install [Metagoofil](https://github.com/opsdisk/metagoofil.git) and exiftool
+You need to install [Metagoofil](https://github.com/opsdisk/metagoofil.git) and Exiftool

 ## Installation